Gallery

 The Graßmann Icon Gallery was founded in 1977 and now looks back on over 48 years of experience in trading old Russian and Greek wooden and bronze icons.
 Our range includes high-quality, antique icons from the 16th to 19th centuries, which we sell to both private customers and the international art trade.

 In the following years, Berlin developed into the center of the icon trade, and the Graßmann Gallery became a magnet for collectors and dealers from all over the world.
 Hundreds of icons changed hands every day.
-Over time, Jürgen Graßmann ran several shops in Berlin and Cologne, as well as exhibitions – for example in Salzburg during the festival season.
+Over time, Jürgen Grassmann operated several businesses in Berlin and Cologne, as well as exhibitions—for example, in Salzburg during the festival season.

-The Graßmann Gallery specializes in the worldwide sale of antique icons with all the necessary documents.
-We attach great importance to authenticity, origin and quality.
+Grassmann Gallery specializes in the worldwide sale of antique icons with all necessary documentation.
+We place great importance on authenticity, provenance, and quality.

-Each icon is provided with a certificate, a well-founded appraisal and the possibility of exchange.
+Each icon comes with a certificate and the option for exchange.

 Our online presence has expanded our customer base internationally.
 We also offer free appraisals, expert advice and restorations in collaboration with experienced specialists.